The knife is the most important tool inside any kitchen. Without a functional knife within reach, no home cook or chef can create culinary magic.

 If the knife can’t get through that sheet of paper cleanly, that’s an indicator that it needs to be honed.

-How to Use a Honing Steel in 3 Ways?
+How to Use a Honing Steel?

 The honing steel is safe to work with, but it’s easy to see why those who are unfamiliar with it can get intimidated.
 It all comes down to just finding the right angles and repeating the same motions.
 If can you do it right once, you’ll be able to pull it off with no issue in the future.